-Proximity cards are contactless integrated curcuit cards that are used to access a secure area or network.
-When held near an appropriate reader, the card is activated to transmit encoded information to the reader.
-The reader facilitates the information obtained from the card and transmits it to the software that can “read” the information.
-The software processes the data and determines the access level of the card–either allowing the card holder access to the requested area or denying the entrance.
+Proximity cards are contactless, integrated-circuit cards used in conjunction with an access control system to manage use of secure facilities or networks.
+When presented to an appropriate reader, the card will transmit encoded information through that reader, transmitting it to the a specialized controller or software application, which can “read” the information.
+The software processes the data against a custom set of rules and permissions, ultimately either allowing the card holder to have access to the requested resource, or not.

-Current Fargo printers that will allow encoding of proximity cards are the Fargo HDP5000, Fargo DTC550 and Fargo DTC400e.
-For information about cards that can be integrated with identification applications, visit our HID prox card page.
+Current Fargo printers that will allow encoding of proximity cards are the Fargo HDP5000, Fargo HDP5600, Fargo DTC1250e, Fargo DTC4250e, and Fargo DTC4500e.
+For information about cards that can be integrated with identification applications, visit our HID prox-card page.